tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 For example, if a project is eligible for a investment tax credit of 20%, that means that the the company is eligible for $25,000.
 You subtract 25,000 from the deducted tax value.
 You can't earn more tax credit from your investment tax credit.

 - Constant Dollars - Converting future cash flows to today's dollars assuming inflation is present in dollars

+## Lecture 10

+The final exam is meant for 2 hours, but we get 3 hours with a whole online format.
+It is open book, so we can go through the notes but we cannot use the internet.

+We have 24 hours to start your test, but only 3 hours to finish it.
+All the content will be from the Park text for the exam.
+The best way to study is the tutorials, worksheets, and the notes.

+### Replacement Analysis

+He went over two problems, look over the notes.

+### Buy vs Lease

+- Lessee: Party leasing a property
+- Lesseor - Owner of property being leased

+A company wants to lease a bulldozer.
+They don't want to buy it.

+- To buy: 400k
+- CCA Rate = 30%
+- Salvage = $50,000 (after 3 year contract)
+- Corporate tax rate = 20%
+- MARR = 10%
+- No maintenance cost

+The other option is to lease the bulldozer.
+Lease covers all maintenance expenses in the leasing.

+To compute the after-tax cost of the lease, we need to compute the present value.